snielsen256/Data-Analysis-Demo/README.md

 # Overview

-This program analyses a dataset showing the the Sustainabl Development Report (SDR) values for 20 countries for the years 2000 - 2022.
+This program analyses a dataset showing the the Sustainable Development Report (SDR) values for 20 countries for the years 2000 - 2022.

 [Software Demo Video](http://youtube.link.goes.here)